zhexu1997/zhexu1997.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Post-doc Fellow at the Department of Computer Science and Engineering, Hong Kong University of Science and Technology (HKUST), working with Professor [Hao Chen](https://cse.hkust.edu.hk/~jhc/).
-Before that, I obtained my PhD from the School of Electronic Engineering, Xidain University, supervised by Professor [Cheng Deng](https://see.xidian.edu.cn/faculty/chdeng/).
+Before that, I obtained my PhD from the School of Electronic Engineering, Xidian University, supervised by Professor [Cheng Deng](https://see.xidian.edu.cn/faculty/chdeng/).
 My research lies at the broad area of artificial intelligence and machine learning.
 I am interested in multi-modal learning, video understanding, and computational pathology
 .